 Our team also works closely with the BWH obstetric group, the BWH Maternal-Fetal Medicine specialists, and with a wide variety of pediatric subspecialist services to provide optimal care for NICU patients.
 When a high risk birth is anticipated or a delivery complication occurs, our team is in the delivery room to provide the care the baby needs, spanning the full spectrum from full cardiopulmonary resuscitation and/or urgent transfer for cardiac or surgical interventions to routine skin-to-skin care with his or her mother.

-Each baby in the NICU is assigned to a team designed to meet his or her specific needs.
+Each baby in The Smith Family NICU is assigned to a team designed to meet his or her specific needs.

-The BWH NICU teams practice family-centered care and strongly encourage parents to participate in the care of their infant.
-We are one of a handful of NICUs to collaborate with the March of Dimes in a NICU Family Support program and are extremely fortunate to have three former NICU parents serving as liaisons to support and guide parents through their baby’s NICU journey.
-NICU team members provide parents with daily updates and are available to meet as a multidisciplinary team with families for more extended discussions regarding their baby’s progress.
+Our teams practice family-centered care and strongly encourage parents to participate in the care of their infant.
+We are one of a handful of NICUs to collaborate with the March of Dimes in a NICU Family Support program and are extremely fortunate to have a former NICU parent serving as a liaison to support and guide parents through their baby’s journey.
+Team members provide parents with daily updates and are available to meet as a multidisciplinary team with families for more extended discussions regarding their baby’s progress.

 Even with all we have to offer, it is each baby’s parents who really are at the heart of their child’s NICU Team.